acdlee/acdlee.github.io-YourMorning/index.md

 Note:<br />
 'source .bash_profile' is just a command "updating" your .bash_profile.
 Any change to this file must be followed by this command for it to work.

+#Wrap Up
+That's all there is to it!
+Experimenting with you .bash_profile is a fun and easy way to be creative with your terminal window.
+Some other quick examples of what you can do:<br />
+-change the colors of your folders in the terminal<br />
+-alias directories for quick access<br />
+-open jupyter notebook in a specific directory with a one-word command<br />
+-alias compilers and interpreters<br />

+**Thanks** for reading!
+I hope this guide was helpful and informative.
+Reach out with Github with any questions and I'll be happy to help.